risafletcher/OSU-CS161/notes/chapter2.md

 The word that is enclosed in brackets, `<iostream>`, is the name of the header file that is to be included.
 (The name of the file is `iostream`.
 The brackets indicate that it is a standard C++ header file.)

-Variables, functions, and objects are examples of program entities that must have names.
-C++ uses **namespaces** to organize the names of program entities.
+[**Namespace**](https://www.geeksforgeeks.org/namespace-in-c/): a declarative region that provides a scope to the identifiers (names of the types, function, variables, etc) inside it.

 The statement `using namespace std` declares that the program will be accessing entities whose names are part of the namespace `std`.
-(Yes, even namespaces have names.)
-The program needs access to the `std` namespace because every name created by the `iostream` file is part of that namespace.
 In order for a program to use the entities in `iostream`, it must have access to the `std `namespace.

 `main()` is the starting point for each C++ program.